 25 Then began the fear of Yehudah and his brethren, and an exceeding great dread, to fall upon the nations round about them:

-26 Insomuch as his fame came unto the king, and all nations talked of the battles of Yehudah.
+26 Insomuch as his fame came unto the sovereign, and all nations talked of the battles of Yehudah.

-27 Now when king Antiochus heard these things, he was full of indignation: wherefore he sent and gathered together all the forces of his realm, even a very strong army.
+27 Now when sovereign Antiochus heard these things, he was full of indignation: wherefore he sent and gathered together all the forces of his realm, even a very strong army.

 28 He opened also his treasure, and gave his soldiers pay for a year, commanding them to be ready whenever he should need them.